tanghao-xiaomi/docs/en/device_dev_guide/media/audio/Audio_Driver_Testing_Guide.md

 Take the `sim` platform as an example to demonstrate how to record MP3 files:

+1. Install dependencies.

-1. **Install dependencies**: Install necessary libraries on the host machine:
+    Install necessary libraries on the host machine.

     ```Bash
     sudo apt-get install libmp3lame-dev:i386
     ```

+2. Run nxrecorder.

-2. **Run nxrecorder**: Use the following command to record an MP3 file:
+    Use the following command to record an MP3 file.

     ```Bash
     nxrecorder